Visual Glossary - Translating AI for Infrastructure Engineers

 Inference Endpoint

-Like an App Service or Function — but for AI.
+Like an App Service or Function — but for AI inference.

 RAG (Retrieval Augmented Generation)